bluehawk/kohanut/README.md

-## Warning Kohanut is still very much in alpha.
+# Kohanut is still very much in alpha.
 It is not ready for use.

-To install: (install process does not work yet)
+To install: (do not attempt)

 1- Download the source